What to do on a Rainy Day in Savannah

 • Bonaventure Cemetery – Take a drive through the cemetery and use the Bonaventure Historical Society’s mobile tour app as your guide.

-4. Slow Down & Savor the Food
+3. Slow Down & Savor the Food (or Beer)

 • The Collins Quarter – Aussie-Southern fusion in a chic space.